Dispersive shock waves in periodic lattices: Model description and initial condition

-Notably, the left-hand side of the system of equations resembles the shallow-water equations, which are known to develop gradient singularities in finite time.
-Here, the combined effects of media heterogeneity and the dispersive quantum pressure terms ---the two terms on the right hand side of the 2nd one of Eqs.~(\ref{eqn5})--- must act in order to avert the unphysical gradient catastrophe in the lattice system.
+Notably, the left-hand side of the system of equations resembles the shallow-water equations, {where $\Phi(x,t)$ represents the ``fluid" velocity potential, while its gradient $u=\partial_x\Phi$ represents the associated hydrodynamic velocity.
+Furthermore, this shallow water system is known to develop gradient singularities in finite time.} Here, the combined effects of media heterogeneity and the dispersive quantum pressure terms ---the two terms on the right hand side of the 2nd one of Eqs.~(\ref{eqn5})--- must act in order to avert the unphysical gradient catastrophe in the lattice system.
 It is important to recall that even just the quantum pressure term is sufficient to that effect~\cite{PitaevskiiStringari2016}.

 In the absence of the potential $V(x)\equiv 0$, modulated periodic wavetrains known as dispersive shock waves (DSW) are formed.
-DSWs are characterized by two length scales: the coherence scale \cite{El_2016} (typical scale of nonlinear periodic oscillations) and the hydrodynamic scale (modulation/slow variation across several nonlinear periodic oscillations).
+DSWs are characterized by two length scales: the coherence scale \cite{el_dispersive_2016-1} (typical scale of nonlinear periodic oscillations) and the hydrodynamic scale (modulation/slow variation across several nonlinear periodic oscillations).
 These rapidly oscillatory, modulated structures connect two distinct homogeneous backgrounds supported by the bulk medium.

 However, comparatively few quantitative studies have explored dispersive hydrodynamics under the combined influence of quantum pressure and periodic heterogeneity {\it on DSWs} (cf. the experimental investigation in \cite{jia2007dispersive}), a gap that the present work seeks to ---at least partially--- address.
 In particular, we extend the concept of dispersive shock waves (DSWs) to continuum but periodic systems, due to the connection of the latter with the Riemann problem on a discrete lattice.
 A key framework enabling this generalization is the tight-binding approximation, which we will now detail.